Tampa & St. Petersburg

 There may be an additional charge for extended travel (see Service Area below), holidays ($50 - $100), pets over 99 lbs, appointments outside normal business hours (when arranged), aggressive pets, and some exotic species.

 Although we mainly see dogs and cats, some of our veterinarians can assist you with other species such as pigs, guinea pigs, rabbits, ferrets, birds, fish, and goats.
-Call for pricing and availability.
+Please call for pricing and availability.

 With this option, your pet is cremated privately at a licensed crematory.
 The ashes are contained in a lovely wooden urn with an engraved nameplate and will be returned to your primary care veterinarian within two weeks.
 They can also be made available directly from the crematory or mailed to your home or office.